 We are glad to present our comprehensive guide on how to create an outstanding UX case study.
 These case studies are the core of every design expert’s portfolio.
 They define whether a dream company will hire you and whether you will get a higher salary.

-Alternatively, it’s a goal statement.
+Here you state your goals.
 Why did you work on this project?
 What was its goal?

 Let’s get started with your best UX case study ever!

-Once you have the backbone of your case study, add context about your design decisions to the process section.
+Once you have the backbone of your case study, add some context about your design decisions to the process section.

 To get more ideas, answer these questions: